 NATO launches two parallel feasibility studies for a future Alliance Theatre Ballistic Missile Defence (TBMD) system.

-At the Prague Summit, Allied leaders direct that a missile defence feasibility study be launched to examine options for protecting Alliance forces, territory and populations against the full range of ballistic missile threats.
+At the Prague Summit, Allied Leaders task a missile defence feasibility study to examine options for protecting Alliance forces, territory and populations against the full range of ballistic missile threats.

-The study concludes that a territorial ballistic missile defence capability is technically feasible within the limits and assumptions of the study.
+The study concludes that a territorial ballistic missile defence capability is technically feasible.

-At the Bucharest Summit, Allied Leaders agree that the planned deployment of European-based US BMD assets should be an integral part of any future NATO-wide missile defence architecture.
+At the Bucharest Summit, Allied Leaders agree that the deployment of European-based US BMD assets should be an integral part of any future NATO-wide missile defence architecture.

-The United States announces its plan for the US European Phased Adaptive Approach (EPAA).
+The United States announces a plan for its European Phased Adaptive Approach (EPAA).

 At the Lisbon Summit, Allied Leaders decide to develop a BMD capability to pursue NATO’s core task of collective defence.
 To this end, they decide that the scope of the existing TBMD programme will be expanded beyond the capability to protect forces to also include NATO European populations and territory.
-In this context, the EPAA and other national contributions are welcomed as valuable to the NATO BMD architecture.
+In this context, the EPAA and other national contributions are welcomed as valuable components of the NATO BMD architecture.

 Türkiye announces a decision to host a US-owned missile defence radar as part of the NATO BMD capability.

-Romania and the United States sign an agreement to base a US Aegis Ashore system in Romania as part of NATO's BMD capability.
+Romania and the United States sign an agreement to host a US Aegis Ashore system in Romania as part of NATO's BMD capability.

-An agreement between Poland and the United States on basing a US Aegis Ashore system in Poland enters into force.
+An agreement between Poland and the United States on hosting a US Aegis Ashore system in Poland enters into force.

-Spain and the United States announce an agreement to port US Aegis ships in Rota, Spain, as part of the US contribution to NATO's ballistic missile defence capability.
+Spain and the United States announce an agreement to host US Aegis ships in the port of Rota, Spain, as another US contribution to NATO's ballistic missile defence capability.

-NATO successfully installs and tests the command and control architecture for the soon to be announced Interim Capability at Allied Air Command in Ramstein, Germany.
+NATO successfully installs and tests the command and control architecture at Allied Air Command in Ramstein, Germany.